lammps/lammps/doc/src/Howto_triclinic.rst

 and shape of orthogonal, restricted triclinic, and general triclinic simulation boxes.

-For orthogonal boxes there these are the 6 thermo keywords (xlo,ylo,zlo) and (xhi,yhi,zhi).
+For orthogonal boxes there 6 thermo keywords (xlo,ylo,zlo) and (xhi,yhi,zhi).

-For restricted triclinic boxes these are the 9 thermo keywords for (xlo,ylo,zlo), (xhi,yhi,zhi), and the (xy,xz,yz) tilt factors.
+For restricted triclinic boxes there are 9 thermo keywords for (xlo,ylo,zlo), (xhi,yhi,zhi), and the (xy,xz,yz) tilt factors.

-For general triclinic boxes these are the 12 thermo keywords for (xlo,ylo,zhi) and the components of the **A**, **B**, **C** edge vectors, namely (avecx,avecy,avecz), (bvecx,bvecy,bvecz), and (cvecx,cvecy,cvecz),
+For general triclinic boxes there are 12 thermo keywords for (xlo,ylo,zhi) and the components of the **A**, **B**, **C** edge vectors, namely (avecx,avecy,avecz), (bvecx,bvecy,bvecz), and (cvecx,cvecy,cvecz),